Edit This Accordion

 A limited number of restricted spaces (separate from handicap) are available and are located in the north row of Lot P0.
 Spaces are labeled A, B, C and D.

-With verification from a physician, a student or staff member may request a restricted permit from the Student Services or Office of Business Affairs.
+With verification from a physician, a student or staff member may request a restricted permit from the KCC Police Department or Office of Business Affairs.
 Use of these permits is limited to six weeks.

 - Parking lots: 15 mph